gkhaburzaniya/pyscript-docs/docs/user-guide/configuration.md

 Once specified, your JavaScript modules will be available under the `pyscript.js_modules.*` namespace.

-To specify such modules, simply provide a list of source/module name pairs.
+To specify such modules, provide a list of source/module name pairs.

 For example, to use the excellent [Leaflet](https://leafletjs.com/) JavaScript module for creating interactive maps you'd add the following lines: